languageislands/heathdogon/README.md

-# CLDF dataset derived from Heath et al's "Dogon Comparative Wordlist" from 2015
+# CLDF dataset derived from Heath et al's "Dogon Comparative Wordlist" from 2016

 ## How to cite

 If you use these data please cite
 - the original source
-  > Heath, Jeffrey, Laura McPherson, Kirill Prokhorov and Steven Moran 2015.
-Dogon Comparative Wordlist. http://cdstar.shh.mpg.de/bitstreams/EAEA0-C97A-A1D2-2E76-0/a.xls
+  > Moran, Steven & Forkel, Robert & Heath, Jeffrey (eds.)
+2016.
+Dogon and Bangime Linguistics.
+Jena: Max Planck Institute for the Science of Human History.
+(Available online at http://dogonlanguages.org, Accessed on 2023-08-10.)
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description